13th Conquer the Cove 25k & Marathon

 300 Runner Limit

-You will not need a day use pass for participation in this race
+Also, you will not need a Carvins Cove day use pass for participation in this race.

-Weather in early June can vary widely, so we are making it mandatory to carry water.
-(It doesn’t matter what size container you carry, but you will need to carry something.
-I recommend the standard 20 ounce handheld bottle with pocket for gels and/or electrolyte pills.)
+Weather in early June can vary widely, so we are advising you to carry water, especially marathoners.
+It doesn’t matter what size container you carry, but please carry something.
+I recommend the standard 20 ounce handheld bottle with pocket for gels and/or electrolyte pills.
+If the forecast will call for hot/humid weather on race day we may make carrying something mandatory.

 The marathon has two intermediate cutoff points you can find that info here